zestysoft/sensus_analytics_integration/README.md

 - **Meter Longitude**: Longitude coordinate of the meter's location.
 - **Meter ID**: Unique identifier for the water meter.
 - **Meter Latitude**: Latitude coordinate of the meter's location.
-- **Usage Odometer**: The total cumulative usage recorded by the meter.
+- **Meter Odometer**: The total cumulative usage recorded by the meter.
 - **Billing Usage**: Total usage amount that has been billed.
 - **Billing Cost**: Total cost of the billed usage.
 - **Daily Fee**: Daily fee based on usage.